mattrude/therudes.im/index.md

 The conference services URL is `{{ site.xmpp-conference-url }}`, the fingerprints are [listed below]({{ site.url }}/#certificates-fingerprints).

-Please see the page [Using Conferences]({{ site.url }}/help/using-conferences/) for more infromation on how to connect and use the confrencing service.
+Please see the page [Using Conferences]({{ site.url }}/help/using-conferences/) for more infromation on how to connect and use the conferencing service.
 {% endif %}

 {% if site.xep-0191 == 1 %}